armlabstanford/LibEMG_ROS/README.md

 ﻿# LibEMG_ROS
 This is a ROS package that publishes continuous control inputs from an OyMotion GForce armband to a ROS String topic.

-It is only slightly modified from the [LibEMG](https://libemg.github.io/libemg/index.html) snake game demo, which uses the Thalmic Labs Myo armband by default.
+It is a modification of the [LibEMG](https://libemg.github.io/libemg/index.html) snake game demo, which uses the Thalmic Labs Myo armband by default.
 The Myo armband is no longer available, but fortunately, LibEMG supports the OyMotion band as well.
 Please see [Example 1](https://libemg.github.io/libemg/examples/snake_example/snake_example.html) from the LibEMG documentation for the original game.

 To use the GForce armband, plug in the bluetooth dongle and switch the armband on while charged.